Specification

 You may want to include a logical data model in the SRS, including how to collect, verify, process, protect, and destruct data.
 Descriptions of reports are also valuable.

-Don’t forget to document non-functional requirements, like for usability (including localization and internationalization), performance, and security.
+Don’t forget to document quality attribute requirements, like for usability (including localization and internationalization), performance, and security.
 Also include requirements around migrations from existing systems.

 To prevent recurring discussions, record rejected requirements and the reasons for their rejection.